-Name Age Position Jess Jankowski 41 Chief Financial Officer, Vice President of Finance, Secretary and Treasurer Robert Haines 56 Vice President Operations Daniel S. Bilicki 63 Vice President Sales and Marketing

-Name Age Position Richard W. Brotzman, Ph.D.
-53 Vice President Research and Development
+Name Age Position Jess Jankowski 42 Chief Financial Officer, Vice President of Finance, Secretary and Treasurer Kevin J. Wenta 44 Executive Vice President- Sales and Marketing Robert Haines 57 Vice President Operations Richard W. Brotzman, Ph.D.
+54 Vice President Research and Development

 Mr. Jankowski has served as Controller of the Company since joining in 1995.
-He was elected Secretary and Treasurer in November 1999, Acting Chief Financial Officer in January 2000, and Vice President in April of 2002 and Vice President of Finance and Chief Financial Officer in April of 2004.
+He was elected Secretary and Treasurer in November 1999, Acting Chief Financial Officer in January 2000, Vice President in April of 2002 and Vice President of Finance and Chief Financial Officer in April of 2004.
 From 1990-1995 he served as Controller for two building contractors in the Chicago area.
 From 1986 to 1990 he worked for Kemper Financial Services in their accounting control corporate compliance unit, serving as unit supervisor during his last two years.
-Mr. Jankowski holds a B.S. in accountancy from Northern Illinois University, an M.B.A. from Loyola University, and received his certified public accountant certificate from the State of Illinois.
-He has served on the advisory board of WESTEC, an Illinois Technology Enterprise Center focusing on the commercialization of advanced manufacturing technologies, since 2003.
-Mr. Jankowski was appointed to the Romeoville Economic Development Commission in 2004.
+Mr. Jankowski holds a B.S. in accountancy from Northern Illinois University, an M.B.A. from Loyola University, is a registered CPA in the State of Illinois.
+He has served on the advisory board of NITECH (Formerly WESTEC), an Illinois Technology Enterprise Center focusing on the commercialization of advanced manufacturing technologies, since 2003.
+Mr. Jankowski has been an active member of the AeA Midwest CFO Committee since 2006.
+He was appointed to the Romeoville Economic Development Commission in 2004.